 The origins of various dance styles lie in human psychology.
 People who are feeling-oriented tend to focus on inner experiences.
 These dancers, many are milongueros, developed the milonguero style of tango, also known as tango milonguero or tango apilado.
 It is danced in a close embrace with a slightly leaning (apilado) position, featuring intimate physical contact and simple steps to emphasize connection and feelings.
 This style is commonly seen at tango clubs in downtown Buenos Aires, where crowded floors prevent elaborate movements, hence its nickname, "estilo del centro" or downtown style.
 The milonguero style prioritizes embrace and feelings.

 From 1955 to 1983, Argentina was ruled by military juntas whose policies discouraged social tango.
-Curfews were enforced, and pedestrians were frequently stopped by the military police for interrogation.
-Many were arrested or simply disappeared for aligning with the previous, pro-tango Peronist regime.
+Curfews were enforced, and pedestrians were frequently stopped by the military police.
+Many were arrested or simply disappeared for association with the previous, pro-tango regime.
 As a result, people stopped dancing socially, and tango went underground.
 The absence of social tango during this period gave tango fantasia an opportunity to take the stage.
 When military rule ended in 1983, it was this style that led to the revival of tango (see Tango: Historical and Cultural Impacts).

 The renaissance was led by a group of stage performers who brought their show, Tango Argentino, to Paris and New York City in 1983 and 1984, where they ignited enthusiasm for their style of tango.
-Seizing the business opportunity, these professional dancers began teaching tango fantasia to Europeans and Americans, thus spawning the tango Nuevo movement that catered to the tastes of foreigners.
+Seizing the business opportunity, these professional dancers began teaching tango fantasia to Europeans and Americans, thus spawning the tango Nuevo movement that catered to foreign tastes.
 Because tango Nuevo incorporated many non-tango elements, such as exotic music and eccentric steps, it ceased to be the tango in its original sense.
-For this reason, it is despised by milongueros, who call it "tango para exportar," or tango for export.
+For this reason, milongueros despise it and call it "tango para exportar," or tango for export.
 (See Three Theories on Leading.)

 July 10, 2012

-One of the protocols in tango is to avoid blaming, criticizing, or advising your dance partner unless that responsibility has been explicitly given to you.
-Milongueros adhere to this code strictly because they understand its importance.
-Recently, two of my students had a serious disagreement.
-It began, perhaps, with good intentions: she commented on his leading, and he defended himself with a remark about her following.
-The exchange escalated into insults, ultimately leaving two broken hearts.
+One of the unspoken protocols in tango is to avoid blaming, criticizing, or advising your dance partner—unless that role has been explicitly entrusted to you.
+Milongueros adhere strictly to this code because they understand its importance.
+Recently, two of my students had a serious falling-out.
+What began—perhaps with good intentions—quickly spiraled out of control: she made a comment about his leading, and he responded with a remark about her following.
+Words escalated into insults, and the result was two broken hearts.
 They may never dance together again.

-Learning tango is akin to learning a language—it requires time, patience, and dedication.
-Anyone with fewer than five years of experience in tango is still considered a novice.
-Novices are often the most frustrated; they yearn to dance tango well but are unsure how to achieve it.
-There is so much they have yet to learn, including proper etiquette at milongas.
-Each novice faces their own challenges and holds opinions about others, but experienced dancers rarely partner with them.
-As a result, they remain within their own circle, frequently blaming one another for their struggles.
-The irony of "the pot calling the kettle black" is that their struggles are often quite similar.
-When one accuses the other of stiffness, the other is likely thinking the same thing.
-By the time they master the steps, feelings may be hurt, and relationships strained.
+Learning tango is much like learning a language: it demands time, patience, and dedication.
+Dancers with fewer than five years of experience are still considered novices.
+These beginners often feel the most frustration.
+They long to dance well, yet they’re unsure how to get there.
+There's so much still to learn, including the etiquette of the milonga.
+Each novice faces unique challenges and carries opinions about others, yet seasoned dancers often avoid partnering with them.
+As a result, novices tend to remain within their own circle, where frustrations can turn into mutual blame.
+Ironically, the faults they see in each other are often reflections of their own struggles.
+When one accuses the other of stiffness, the feeling is likely mutual.
+And by the time they’ve finally mastered the steps, hurt feelings and strained relationships may linger.

-Beginners often don’t realize that, whether they like it or not, the people they learn tango with are the most significant figures in their tango journey, who will likely dance together for years because in each city there is only a limited number of them (see 惜缘).
-It is wiser to accept one another and allow time for mutual growth.
-In life, if you like someone, you compliment them; if you tell them they are unattractive, they may not want to see you again.
-The same principle applies if you want to dance with someone: always speak positively about their dance, even if they ask for an honest opinion.
-How many husbands have found themselves in trouble after giving an overly honest answer?
-Remember, tango is more than just a dance; it is a relationship, an art of love (see Tango Is a Relationship).
+What many beginners fail to realize is that, whether they like it or not, the people they learn tango with often become the most significant figures in their tango journey.
+In most cities, the tango community is small, and these early companions may be dance partners for years to come (see 惜缘 – Cherishing the Connection of Fate).
+It is wiser, then, to accept one another and allow space for mutual growth.
+In life, when we like someone, we offer compliments.
+If we tell someone they’re unattractive, chances are they won’t want to see us again.
+The same principle applies in tango.
+If you want to dance with someone, always speak positively about their dancing—even when they ask for honesty.
+How many spouses have gotten into trouble by offering too much honesty?
+Tango, after all, is not just a dance—it is a relationship, thus the art of love (see Tango Is a Relationship).

-Robert Farris Thompson wrote in his book, Tango, the Art History of Love, that tango "is the dance that teaches the world to love."
-The idea of tango is to welcome another person into your personal space, to accept that person, to be considerate, cooperative, yielding and accommodating, to surrender and be one with them, to listen to their inner whispers and feelings, to enjoy the intimacy, and to bring love, pleasure and contentment to them.
-It is a different idea from what our culture stands for, that is, individualism, independence, self-interest and aggression.
+Robert Farris Thompson wrote in his book, Tango, the Art History of Love, that tango “is the dance that teaches the world to love.”
+The idea of tango is to welcome another person into your personal space—to accept them, be considerate, cooperative, yielding, and accommodating; to surrender and become one; to listen deeply to their unspoken emotions; to share intimacy; and to bring them love, joy, and contentment.
+This is a stark contrast to the values dominant in our modern culture: individualism, independence, self-interest, and aggression.
 Hopefully, tango will make us a better person who treats others with respect, appreciation and love, accept them as who they are, and put others instead of oneself at the center of one's life and dance.
 Until then, we are not qualified as tango dancers and cannot dance tango well anyway (see A Dance that Teaches People to Love).

 June 23, 2012